What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 The AUC: How Accurate Is the Screening Decision?

-The ROC curve plots the trade-off between sensitivity (correctly identifying future NHLers by drafting them early) and specificity (correctly identifying future busts by drafting them late) across every possible cut-point.
-The area under this curve (AUC) is the single best summary of a screening system's discriminative ability.
-An AUC of 0.50 means the system is no better than random.
-An AUC of 1.00 means it's perfect.
+The ROC curve plots the trade-off between sensitivity (correctly identifying future NHLers by drafting them earlier) and specificity (correctly identifying future non-NHLers by drafting them later) across every possible cut-point.
+The area under the curve (AUC) is the single best summary of discriminative ability.

-Here's what the NHL Draft scores:
+Here is what the NHL Draft scores in this sample:

 | Criterion | AUC | Base Rate |